A Local’s Guide to Your Fall UK Packing List

 Keep your packing light by picking layers that work well with multiple items.
 For instance, I might bring a dress in a fun print, but the cardigan, belt, and ankle boots I put on with the dress could easily work with another dress or jeans look.
 Tights take up very little room in your bag, but can be a lifesaver to keep your legs warm and mix up your look.

-Remember that London has no single style.
-People come here from everywhere, and you will see all sorts of fashion.
+Remember that the UK, and even London, has no single style.
+People come here from everywhere, and you will see all sorts of fashion on the street.
 Wear what makes you feel good.

 Layering Scarves and Cardigans

 Give yourself options on your travels with layers that are easy to add or remove during the day.
-Cardigans and scarves look great and are super versatile.
+I love to throw in cardigans and scarves because they look great and are super versatile.

 Dresses

-Dresses absolutely still work for your Fall trip to the UK.
-Add some tights and a layered sweater for a cute look that’s ready for unpredictable London weather.
+Dresses absolutely still work for your fall trip to the UK.
+Add some tights and a layered sweater for a cute look that’s ready for unpredictable British weather.

 Jeans